manpreet71/CKD-Prediction/README.md

 1. User inputs patient data on the web interface.
 2. Data is preprocessed and scaled using the saved `scaler.pkl`.
-3. Model makes a prediction using `model_gbc.pkl`.
+3. Model makes a prediction using `model_rfc.pkl`.
 4. Output (CKD / Not CKD) is displayed on the web page.

 ---